-2. Religion and the like.
-This blog section shows all of the psychological damage and indoctrination I had from joining an Independent Fundamental Baptist Church (a cult) at the age of 16.
-I go into different stories of my experience between 1991 up to 2011 when I left all of Christianity.
+3. Religion and the like.
+This blog section shows all of the psychological damage and indoctrination I had from joining an Independent Fundamental Baptist Church at the age of 16.
+I go into different stories of my experience between 1991 up to 2011 when I left Christianity.
 Stories of my 4 years at Hyles Anderson College from 1997 to 2001 (and why I wanted to go there in the first place) are lined throughout these posts.
-This topic also shows how I became an atheist in early 2013.
+This topic also shows how I decided to identify as an atheist in early 2013.
 It shows my endless questions in the spiritual part of my life and at times, these posts can get highly philosophical and goes into new-age belief.

 3. Hip.
 This blog section shows stories starting in the spring of 1989 when I first dislocated my right hip at age 13.
 It shows how I was bullied in 8th grade since I needed to be on crutches for 3 months.
-Another bullying story is found when I was in 10th grade.
 These stories about my hip continue on to my total hip replacement in Aug 2013, my recovery from the surgery and how I’m doing now.
-I update this part once every few months since most of the recovery from a THR is within the first 4-6 months (and at this writing I’m already 7 months po).

 Self love is found throughout the posts since self love, heart based living and meditation was introduced to me in 2011.
-I have two family posts (they are stickies) that are attached permanently to the home page so others can read about my mom and dad’s side of my family.
 This blog is a part of healing for me.

-If someone finds insight to themselves by reading this blog, great.
+If someone finds insight into themselves by reading this blog, great.